Big-Data-ETSIT/practica_creativa/README.md

   ```
     bin/kafka-server-start.sh config/server.properties
    ```
-   open a new console in teh same directory and create a new topic :
+   open a new console in the same directory and create a new topic :
   ```
       bin/kafka-topics.sh \
         --create \